Bradfordly/Bradfordly/README.md

 Ask me about: public cloud development, containerization, distributed system design

 Fun fact: My first experience in tech was in highschool at the age of 17.
 I was appointed web master of my high school's public-facing website.
 Being webmaster was a part of my school's web design program.
-I was one of the few who completed the entire curriculum.
+I was one of the few who completed the entire curriculum before reaching senior year.